 The oldest known stone-tipped javelin head has been discovered in Ethiopia, roughly 280,000 years old!
 This predates the earliest known fossils of Homo sapiens by almost 80,000 years suggesting they were made by Homo heidelbergensis (predating Neanderthals).

-The discovery of zigzags engraved on a mussel shell suggests that Homo erectus were creating art as far back as 430,000 years ago!
+The discovery of zigzags engraved on a mussel shell suggests that Homo erectus was creating art as far back as 430,000 years ago!
 Before this, it was thought that only we, Homo sapiens, were creative in this fashion.
 Even then, the evidence of our art only goes back 70,000 - 100,000 years.
 The shell, found in Indonesia, was originally unearthed in 1891 but has only recently been dated.

 The earliest record of diabetes was written on papyrus from the 3rd Egyptian Dynasty by physician Hesy-Ra.
 He described polyuria (increased urine) as a symptom and noticed ants were attracted to the urine (because of its sugar content).